israelwangila/git-user/README.md

 Feel free to explore my other repositories!.
 * Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 For End To End Tests

+## screenshot
+* see the project folder for screenshot.png file

 ---
 Copyright and Licence are under [**MIT**]